tsuereth/example-devcontainer-vcpkg-crosscompile/README.md

 ![devcontainer setup vscode reopen](README-images/devcontainer-setup-vscode-reopen.png)

-This completes Dev Container setup; subsequent steps will use the container's environment to execute development workflows.
+This completes Dev Container setup.
+Subsequent steps will use the container's environment to execute development workflows.

-## Writing the Project Code

-In this step, we define the example application's code files, its dependencies, and how to build them together.
+## Initializing vcpkg

-1. Within the Dev Container, set up vcpkg for the application.
+Within the Dev Container, set up vcpkg for the application, so the build system can retrieve dependencies from vcpkg's registry.

 (Assuming VS Code) After an IDE has created the Dev Container, the IDE may require some UI manipulation to access the container's terminal: